 The tax year is the calendar year.
 Assessments can be made on the basis of a year-end other than 31 December, provided permission is granted in advance by the Omani tax authorities and the company then adheres to the year-end on a consistent basis.

 A provisional declaration of tax must be submitted in the prescribed form within three months from the end of the accounting period to which it relates.
 The final annual return of income should be submitted in the prescribed format within six months from the end of the accounting period to which it relates.
 Reasonable time extensions can be sought and are normally provided for filing the provisional and annual returns of income, but these do not defer payment of tax, which will be subject to additional tax at 1% per month from the due date to the actual date of payment.

 In the case of companies having a paid-up capital in excess of OMR 20,000, the annual return of income should be accompanied by audited accounts signed by an auditor registered in Oman.
-The law requires accounts to be drawn up in accordance with IFRS or any similar standards as approved by the Secretary General of Taxation (SGT), consistently applied.
-It specifically provides for accrual accounting unless prior permission of the SGT has been obtained.
-The accounts must be submitted in local currency unless prior approval of the SGT has been obtained for submitting them in foreign currency.
+The law requires accounts to be drawn up in accordance with IFRS or any similar standards as approved by the Tax Authority (TA), consistently applied.
+It specifically provides for accrual accounting unless prior permission of the TA has been obtained.
+The accounts must be submitted in local currency unless prior approval of the TA has been obtained for submitting them in foreign currency.